Aiden (band)

-Aiden is an American punk rock band from Seattle, Washington, that formed in the spring of 2003.
+Aiden was an American rock band from Seattle, Washington, that formed in the spring of 2003.
 They achieved underground success during the mid to late 2000s with their classic lineup, featuring vocalist William Francis, guitarists Angel Ibarra and Jake Wambold, bassist Nick Wiggins, and drummer Jake Davison.

 History

 Early years and Our Gangs Dark Oath (2003–2004)

 The band formed in 2003 and is named after the character Aidan Keller of the 2002 film The Ring ("Dude, that kid's just spooky," Francis said of the character whose name is actually spelled Aidan).
 Their first full-length album Our Gangs Dark Oath, was released on Dead Teenager Records in 2004.
 It was recorded while Jake Davison and Angel Ibarra were still in high school and released shortly after they had left.